-I’m no stranger to energy bite recipes, given the variety of them I’ve shared on the blog, but this is my first energy balls recipe with dates.
+I’m no stranger to no bake energy bite recipes, given the variety of them I’ve shared on the blog.

-So, I’ve been on the lookout for lots of carrot recipe creation opportunities (we’ve already made these slow cooker roasted potatoes), and carrot oat energy bites were on that list.
+So, I’ve been on the lookout for lots of carrot recipe creation opportunities (we’ve already made these slow cooker roasted potatoes), and carrot cake energy bites were on that list.